The API key authentication enables a Role-Based Access Control (RBAC) and a rate-limiting mechanism by reading the Authorization

 The endpoint configuration accepts the following parameters:

-(integer - optional): Whether if you want to limit the usage of the endpoint to this specific user at a number of requests per second.
-Exceeding the number of requests per second will throw to the client a 429 Too Many Requests
+If you want to limit the endpoint usage to this specific user at a number of requests per second.
+Exceeding the number of requests per second will give the client a 429 Too Many Requests HTTP status code.

 {